Adroiti/docs-for-code-review-tools/PHP_CodeSniffer/Generic.Metrics.NestingLevel.md

 ## Configuration

-* `nestingLevel` : the nesting level above which this sniff will generate warnings
+* `nestingLevel`: the nesting level above which this rule will generate warnings
-* `absoluteNestingLevel` : the nesting level above which this sniff will generate errors
+* `absoluteNestingLevel`: the nesting level above which this rule will generate errors

 ```xml
 <rule ref="Generic.Metrics.NestingLevel">